otherPOM/Maze-Runner/README.md

 2. Any empty cell should be accessible from the entrance or exit of the maze.
 It is impossible to move diagonally, only vertically or horizontally.
 3. There has to be a path from the entrance to the exit.
 It doesn't matter what is considered an entrance and what is an exit as they are interchangeable.

+## Stage 2
+In this stage, you will develop an algorithm for creating a maze.